 Preferred Pronouns: plural (they, them, we, our, us) or simply delfin

-delfin is a native of Miami, FL and of Cuban and Salvadoran heritage. delfin identifies as trans*, specifically as Two-Spirit. delfin is a social worker and queer/feminist theologian who is passionate about engaging the intersections of religion, sexuality, race/ethnicity, and social justice--creating spaces were individuals and communities are both safe and challenged to wrestle through questions around identity and expression. delfin has a Master in Divinity as well as a Master of Social Work. delfin's background includes: chaplaincy, HIV/AIDS case management, LGBTQ advocacy, and trauma therapy. delfin enjoys cooking, eating, laughing, writing, photography, eating more, and spending time with familia. delfin is excited to join OU and to find ways to be part of the efforts to queer up OU, Athens, and Ohio!
+delfin is a native of Miami, FL and of Cuban and Salvadoran heritage. delfin identifies as trans*, specifically as Two-Spirit or genderqueer. delfin is a social worker and queer feminist theologian who is passionate about engaging the intersections of religion, sexuality, race/ethnicity, and social justice--creating spaces were individuals and communities are both safe and challenged to wrestle through questions around identity and expression. delfin has a Master in Divinity as well as a Master of Social Work. delfin's background includes: chaplaincy, HIV/AIDS case management, LGBTQ advocacy, and trauma therapy. delfin enjoys cooking, eating, laughing, writing, photography, eating more, and spending time with familia. delfin is excited join the effort of finding ways to queer up Ohio University, Athens, and Ohio!